 Practice decoding final -e conventions for representing the long 'a' vowel sound with our board game and set of word cards.

-Because it’s not as simple as knowing letter-sound correspondence.
-Sometimes, combinations of letters can be tricky as well—like CVCe words.
+For new readers, reading isn’t as simple as knowing letter-sound correspondence.
+Sometimes, combinations of letters can be tricky as well…

 CVCe words are spelled with a consonant, vowel, consonant, and a silent final -e.
 This specifically ordered combination of letters tells you that the vowel “says its name.”
 In other words…